Devendhu-Devidasan/task-4-logistic-regression/README.md

 # task-4-logistic-regression
-AI &ml; ML Internship - Task 4: Classification using Logistic Regression 📌 Objective
+AI & ML Internship - Task 4: Classification using Logistic Regression

+📌 Objective

 The objective of this project is to build a binary classification model using Logistic Regression to predict whether a tumor is malignant or benign.